 What does recreational gymnastics mean?

-Our recreational gymnastics programme is designed to engage children in gymnastics in a fun and friendly way.
-The aim is to develop your child’s physical literacy skills through gymnastics.
-This means that we will develop their strength, flexibility, coordination, fitness and confidence.
+Our award winning recreational gymnastics programme is designed to engage children age 4 and over in gymnastics in a developmental, fun and friendly way.
+The aim is to develop your child’s physical literacy through gymnastics - which means that they will develop their confidence and motivation for sport and physical activity, as well as their physical movement skills, flexibility, strength and coordination.
 Whether children continue with gymnastics or wish to specialise in another sport, their experience at VGA will provide them with an excellent basis for progression.

 Gymnastics also provides a fantastic opportunity for children and young people to develop social skills – and this is something we take very seriously at VGA; interaction, teamwork and leadership skill development are a key part of our delivery.
 If you would like to register your child for a recreational gymnastics class at one of our 7 venues, please click on this LINK.